Denis Na-Ebong Soorimwin District Health Director

 Health

-There are Forty health facilities in the district made up of one Mission Hospital, one Polyclinic, six health centers, one reproductive and child health center, one Maternity Home and one nutrition rehabilitation center.
-In addition there are thirty Community Based Health Planning and Services (CHPS) zones.
-The district has also one private maternity home.
+There are forty health facilities in the district, made up of one Mission Hospital, one Polyclinic, six health centers, one reproductive and child health center, one Maternity Home and one nutrition rehabilitation center.
+In addition, there are thirty Community-Based Health Planning and Services (CHPS) zones.
+The district also has one private maternity home.

 Education